Problem-based Learning

 Procedure:

-PBL tutorial.
+tutorial.
 They clarify the facts of the case.
-They
+They define what

-problem, what they do not know (learning issues).
+what they do not know (learning issues).
+They specify an

-learning issues outside the tutorial.
-This can include:
+issues outside the tutorial.
+This can include: library, databases,

 5) They present their solution to the problem.